-There are times when we give patients the results of in vitro fertilization, we tell them that the test is positive but that it is not good news, and that the chances that it evolves into an ongoing pregnancy are slim.
+There are times when we give patients the results of in vitro fertilization, we tell them that the test is positive, but that it is not good news, and that the chances that it involves into an ongoing pregnancy are slim.
 It is a very difficult situation, emotionally, since it is very hard for patients to understand what has happened.
-If it really is positive, then why isn’t that good news?
+If it really is positive.
+Then why isn’t that good news?
 If it’s not good news, then why do I still have to take medication?

 This situation occurs in around 10% of IVF cycles.
 This means that around 1 in 10 embryo transfers, the pregnancy test is positive but the pregnancy will never be seen on an ultrasound.
 This is clearly linked to the bHCG levels taken 8-10 days after embryo transfer, but must be confirmed a few days later with another test, as we explained previously.

 These “chemical pregnancies” are not only in assisted reproduction, but also occur naturally in spontaneous pregnancies.
 The majority of them are undiagnosed, because women confuse them with delays in their period.
 However with new pregnancy tests, which are getting more sensitive, women more frequently are seeing unclear or positive results then are then negative a few days later.
 This should be seen as a natural part of reproduction: just as some embryos are unable to implant, others that do are not able to continue their development, and never seen on an ultrasound.

 Does it hinder the possibility of a future pregnancy?